delapuente/div2js/README.md

 $ bower install
 ```

-Exist `test` folder and finally, run in the root:
+Exit `test` folder and finally, run in the root:

 ```bash
 $ grunt